Daniel-Aguila/RedditDBots/README.md

 ## What I learned from this

 * I got introduced to web scraping and how to incorporate an API (Reddit's) into my python program.
-* I got familiar with git on the terminal, instead of only using "push/pull" from my IDE
+* I got familiar with git on the terminal, instead of only using "push/pull" from my IDE.
+* How to store information(users id) on a txt, and check the txt to make sure the bot does respond multiple times unless you want it.

 ## Languages Used